 be flats there at all?

-for preparing this article and supplying the photographs.
+to PM for preparing this article and supplying the

-the appeal and the developers will not be allowed to
+down the appeal and the developers were not allowed to

 build 34 flats.
-However, they have now appealed on their other
+However, they appealed on their other

 application for 31 flats and there was a public